ScenicNH Photography - White Mountains New Hampshire

 add to lightbox add to cart

-• October 2013 - Site of steel footbridge which crossed Black Brook along the Wilderness Trail (Trestle 16 location of the EB&L RR) in the Pemigewasset Wilderness of New Hampshire.
+• October 2013 - Site of steel footbridge which crossed Black Brook along the Wilderness Trail (trestle no. 16 location of the EB&L RR) in the Pemigewasset Wilderness, New Hampshire.
 This bridge was part of the 180 foot suspension bridge removal 1/2 -/+ mile east of this location along the Wilderness Trail.
 Per the Wilderness Act, only non-motorized equipment can be used to remove this material.

 NH1327862.jpg